Stan Coster: Musical career

 In 1956, Coster began writing songs and met Slim Dusty in 1960 at Longreach, Queensland.
-Dusty recorded his first Coster song, “Return of the Stockman” in 1962.
-Dusty went on to record another 70 of Stan Coster tracks.
-In 1977, Coster won the Golden Guitar for APRA Song of the Year with his composition “Three Rivers Hotel”, recorded by Slim Dusty.
+Dusty recorded his first Coster song, "Return of the Stockman" in 1962.
+Dusty went on to record another 70 of Stan Coster's tracks.
+In 1977, Coster won the Golden Guitar for APRA Song of the Year with his composition "Three Rivers Hotel", recorded by Slim Dusty.
 While on the land Coster worked as a ringer, fencer, slaughterman, horse-breaker, kangaroo shooter, and shed hand and was able to draw these experiences into his bush ballads.
 Popular compositions such as his "Three Rivers Hotel", which tells the story of building a train line into a remote nickel mine, were based on his own life experiences and brought to popular attention through performances and recordings by Slim Dusty and other artists.

-In the late 1970s, where he began his singing career at Joe Maguire's Pub (now known as the Tatersall's Hotel).
-He appeared in the 1984 feature film The Slim Dusty Movie and in that year formed his own record label, “Gidgee Records”.
+In the late 1970s, Coster moved to Tamworth, New South Wales where he had begun his singing career at Joe Maguire's Pub (now known as the Tatersall's Hotel), and then to nearby Manilla.
+He appeared in the 1984 feature film The Slim Dusty Movie and in that year formed his own record label, "Gidgee Records".

 In the 1980s Coster held his Stan Coster Show at the Tenthill Hotel in Upper Tenthill, Queensland to crowds too large to be accommodated in the hotel.

-In 1987, Coster won another Golden Guitar for APRA Song of the Year for “He’s a Good Bloke When He’s Sober”.
-In 1989 he was awarded an OAM for "Services to Country Music" and was in 1990 inducted into the Australian Roll of Renown at Tamworth.
-He won the 1995 Golden Guitar (Heritage Award) for Bush Ballad Song of the Year with "Lawson’s Loaded Dog" and in 1996 released his last album Come Back to the Bush.
+In 1987, Coster won another Golden Guitar for APRA Song of the Year for "He's a Good Bloke When He's Sober".
+In 1989 he was awarded an OAM for "Services to Country Music", and in 1990 was inducted into the Australian Roll of Renown at Tamworth.
+He won the 1995 Golden Guitar (Heritage Award) for Bush Ballad Song of the Year with "Lawson's Loaded Dog" and in 1996 released his last album Come Back to the Bush.

-Other than Dusty - Buddy Williams, Joy McKean, John Williamson, Gordon Parsons and many other music artists have performed Stan Coster songs.
+Other than Dusty – Buddy Williams, Joy McKean, John Williamson, Gordon Parsons and many other music artists have performed Stan Coster songs.

-Later life
+Death

-In later life, Coster moved to Tamworth, New South Wales and then to nearby Manilla.
-Stan Coster died from cancer on 25 March 1997 at Manilla.
+Coster died from cancer on 25 March 1997 at Manilla.